ErikGXDev/UnbeatableOsuEditor/README.md

 - In-editor note preview: See the type and modifiers of any note
 - Column guides: Make sure you place notes where they belong
 - Inspector: Easily check what side the notes are currently on.
-- Simple export options: Export as .zip or playtest directly in UNBEATABLE
+- Simple export options: Export as your map as .zip or playtest directly in UNBEATABLE
 - Cute icons
 - Everything else the osu!mania editor has to offer (composition, timing, great ui)

+> [!NOTE]
+> Playtesting a map in UNBEATABLE through the Editor requires installing [this mod](https://github.com/ErikGXDev/UnbeatableWebsocket) for the game.

 ## Screenshot